Zum Hauptinhalt springen

 978-0-8261-1936-0 (ISBN)

 When employed as a substitute for real clinical time, simulation scenarios have proven effective in bridging the gap between theory and practice.
 Written by educators for educators, this book provides all the knowledge, skills, and tools needed to make simulation feasible, enjoyable, and meaningful for students.

-In this edition, there are 25 new chapters, 20 of them scenarios for all levels and specialties, and 11 of those representing interprofessional education and team training.
+When employed as a substitute for real clinical time, simulation scenarios have proven effective in bridging the gap between theory and practice.
 This acclaimed text for nursing faculty provides detailed, step-by-step guidance on all aspects of clinical simulation.
-Each scenario is broken down into objectives, pre-scenario checklists, implementation plans, evaluation criteria, debriefing guidelines, and recommendations for further use.
-Replete with diverse scenarios, this comprehensive resource covers geriatric, pediatric, trauma, obstetric, and community-based patient scenarios.
-Chapters cover all levels of nursing students from pre-licensure to doctoral level, and contain the authors' own advice and experiences working in simulation around the globe.
+Appropriate for all levels of nursing students, from pre-licensure to doctoral level, the book contains the authors’ own advice and experiences working in simulation around the globe.

-All scenarios have been updated to adhere to the new best practice simulation standards for design, facilitator and participant criteria, interprofessional criteria, and debriefing processes.
+For the third edition, 20 new scenarios have been added, for a total of 57.
+All scenarios have been updated to adhere to best-practice simulation standards for design, facilitator and participant criteria, interprofessional criteria, and debriefing processes.
+Scenarios are presented in a structured format that includes objectives, pre-scenario checklists, implementation plans, evaluation criteria, debriefing guidelines, and recommendations for further use.
 A template for creating scenarios spans the text and includes student preparation materials, forms to enhance the realness of the scenario, and checklists for practice assessment and evaluation.
-The revised edition now includes scenarios easily adaptable to an instructor’s own lab, an international perspective, and a section on graduate nursing education and eleven new interdisciplinary clinical scenarios.

-New to the third edition:
+New to the Third Edition:

-20 brand-new scenarios in anesthesia, midwifery, pediatric, disaster, and other specialty focused situations, plus five new chapters
+20 brand new scenarios in anesthesia, midwifery, pediatric, disaster, and other specialty-focused situations, plus five new chapters

-Updated to encompass new simulation pedagogy including best practice standards
+Updated to encompass new simulation pedagogy including best-practice standards

 New scenarios easily adapted to an instructor’s own lab